Catching Fire: Plot

 Six months after winning the 74th Hunger Games, Katniss Everdeen and Peeta Mellark have returned home to District 12, the poorest sector of Panem.
 Prior to Katniss and Peeta's "Victory Tour" of the country, President Snow visits Katniss and tells her that her televised acts of defiance in the previous Games have inspired rebellion among the districts.
-Snow demands that Katniss convince the country that she was acting out of love for Peeta, not against the Capitol, or her entire family and best friend Gale Hawthorne will be executed.
+Snow demands that Katniss convince the country that she was acting out of love for Peeta, not against the Capitol, or her family and best friend Gale Hawthorne will be executed.
 Katniss reveals this threat to her mentor, Haymitch Abernathy, but not to Peeta.

-The tour’s first stop is District 11, home of Katniss's Hunger Games ally Rue.
+The tour's first stop is District 11, home of Katniss's Hunger Games ally Rue.
 Peeta announces that he will give part of his winnings to the families of Rue and fellow tribute Thresh, and Katniss delivers an impromptu, heartfelt speech expressing her gratitude to the fallen tributes.
 An old man salutes Katniss, joined by the crowd; to her horror, the old man is immediately executed.
-Katniss tells Peeta of Snow’s threat, and they continue the tour as normal.
-Hoping to placate Snow, Peeta proposes to Katniss during a televised interview in the Capitol.
-Katniss accepts, but Snow is dissatisfied with her performance, leaving her afraid for her loved ones.
+Katniss tells Peeta of Snow's threat, and they continue the tour as normal.
+Hoping to placate Snow, Peeta proposes to Katniss during a televised interview in the Capitol, which she accepts.
+However, Snow remains dissatisfied with her performance, leaving her afraid for her loved ones.

-Returning to District 12, now overrun with harsher Peacekeepers to enforce the Capitol's rule, Katniss discovers an uprising has broken out in District 8.
-Gale is caught poaching and is whipped in the town square until Haymitch intervenes.
-Gale is taken to Katniss's mother to be healed.
-While hunting in the woods, Katniss meets Bonnie and Twill, refugees from District 8, whose uprising has failed.
-They plan to reach District 13 – believed to be destroyed in the first rebellion against the Capitol – in the hope that the residents are actually underground.
-Katniss is injured climbing back over District 12’s now live electric fence.
+Returning to District 12, now overrun with harsher Peacekeepers to enforce the Capitol's rule, Gale is caught poaching and is publicly whipped until Haymitch intervenes.
+While hunting in the woods, Katniss encounters Bonnie and Twill, refugees from District 8, whose uprising has failed.
+Bonnie and Twill plan to reach District 13 – believed to be destroyed in the first rebellion against the Capitol – hoping that the residents are actually underground.
+Katniss is injured climbing back over District 12's now live electric fence.
 Preparing for her upcoming wedding, Katniss learns that Districts 3 and 4 have also risen up against the Capitol.